Tacuarembó: History

 On 24 October 1831, a presidential decree by Fructuoso Rivera ordered the creation of a city in the region.
 The task was entrusted to the President's brother, Colonel Bernabé Rivera.

 Colonel Rivera left Montevideo on a three-month journey with a caravan of wagons and families, towards the shore of the Tacuaremboty River, which in the Guaraní language means "river of the reeds".
 The area was surveyed and divided into blocks for settlement.
 On January 21, 1832, Coronel Rivera founded the town under the name "San Fructuoso", after Saint Fructuosus of Tarragona (whose Saint's Day is January 21) and after his (Benjamin's) brother.

 By 1837, San Fructuoso was a growing town.
 It had more than 500 residents, a justice of the peace, a military commander, a parish priest, a mayor, and a Public Works Commission.
 On 16 June 1837, the Tacuarembó Department was created (along with Salto and Paysandú), and San Fructuoso was named the capital.

 Over time, the community continued to grow.
 According to the Act of Ley Nº 2.389, on 17 July 1895 it held the status of "Villa" (town).
 Its name changed to "Tacuarembó", and on 24 June 1912, its status was elevated to "Ciudad" (city) by the Act of Ley Nº 4.031.

+Since 1986, the Fiesta de la Patria Gaucha (Festival of the Gaucho Homeland) has been held on the outskirts of the city.
+This event celebrates gaucho culture in Uruguay and attracts thousands of visitors from both Uruguay and neighboring countries.

 Population

-In 2011, Tacuarembó had a population of 54,755.
+In 2023, Tacuarembó had a population of 60,586.